backupbrew/switchbrew/Internet Browser.md

 tag are not affected, likewise with network requests with JS.

+No known applets can access the SD card.
+This includes ShareApplet (which posts screenshots from SD to social media).

 ## OSS

 The NROs for the OSS are stored under a separate